THE SPACES OF THE UNCONSCIOUS 2010

 The contribution of Freud's ideas to the development of Surrealism is well known, and the Surrealist Manifesto of 1924 makes clear its debt to his discoveries.
 Surrealist works frequently test the spatial location of the psyche; Kathleen Fox, who expressly situates herself within this, can be seen as extending this investigation.

 (from exhibition information by Michael Richardson and Krzysztof Fijalkowski)

 THE EXHIBITION SPACE

 The room that was Freud's bedroom is divided into two areas.
 From a lit conscious area with it's domestic furniture and personal belongings including an assembled portrait using both a formal photograph and an Xray of Freud's skull, the viewer passes into the darkened area of the unconscious.
 Here the imaginative spatial dimensions of three mounted boxes introduces themes of eroticism and death that underpin its realm.

+View from the lit 'conscious' area to the darkened 'unconscious' area.
+Sound drifts from unconscious area.
+This sound is created by fingering the metal quills from Freud's porcupine, and has a fairground or marimba-like quality.
 To pass from one area to the other, the viewer needs to physically journey through a dividing membrane.
 The membrane itself was sourced from material used in the manufacture of female lingerie.

 The video is composed of 100 still images of a plastic shopping bag caught in a river current.
 The images were merged and set onto a continuous loop.